open62541/open62541/doc/tutorial_firstStepsServer.rst

 Let's build a very rudimentary server.
 Create a separate folder for your application and copy the necessary source files into an a subfolder named ``include``.
 Don't forget to also copy the shared library.
 Then create a new C sourcefile called ``myServer.c``.
 If you choose to use a shell, the whole process should look like this::

-   ichrispa@Cassandra:open62541/build> cd ../../
+   :open62541/build> cd ../../
-   ichrispa@Cassandra:> mkdir myServerApp
+   :> mkdir myServerApp
-   ichrispa@Cassandra:> cd myServerApp
+   :> cd myServerApp
-   ichrispa@Cassandra:myServerApp> mkdir include
+   :myServerApp> mkdir include
-   ichrispa@Cassandra:myServerApp> cp ../open62541/include/* ./include
-   ichrispa@Cassandra:myServerApp> cp ../open62541/examples/*.h ./include
-   ichrispa@Cassandra:myServerApp> cp ../open62541/build/src_generated/*.h ./include
-   ichrispa@Cassandra:myServerApp> cp ../open62541/build/*.so .
+   :myServerApp> cp ../open62541/include/* ./include :myServerApp> cp ../open62541/examples/*.h ./include :myServerApp> cp ../open62541/build/src_generated/*.h ./include :myServerApp> cp ../open62541/build/*.so .
-   ichrispa@Cassandra:myServerApp> tree
+   :myServerApp> tree
    .
    |-- include
    |   |-- logger_stdout.h